Canada men's national rugby union team: 2007 World Cup Cycle

 In 2006 Canada completed the qualification process for the 2007 Rugby World Cup.
 They were in a three-team group also containing Barbados and the United States.
 Each played the other once.
 On 24 June 2006, Canada defeated Barbados 71–3, in Bridgetown, their largest ever win.
-Canada achieved a record win over the US in the match in Newfoundland on August 12, 2006, defeating the USA 56–7 in front of a capacity crowd, when player James Pritchard scored a national record 36 points with three tries, six conversions and three penalties in the match, beating the record of 29 he had set against Barbados in their previous match.
+Canada achieved a record win over the US in the match in Newfoundland on August 12, 2006, defeating the United States 56–7 in front of a capacity crowd, when player James Pritchard scored a national record 36 points with three tries, six conversions and three penalties in the match, beating the record of 29 he had set against Barbados in their previous match.
 The win assured Canada of a place in the 2007 World Cup as Americas 2 in Pool B. Also that year, a Canadian team won the NA4 and the national team beat the US earlier in the Churchill Cup.